selenized/selenized.github.io/_posts/2020-11-20-butane_leak_example.md

 $$ \left( \rho_l - \rho_g \right) g \cdot d_c - \frac{3}{4} C_D \rho_g u_c^2 = 0$$

-Where $C_D$ is the drag coefficient, which for a solid sphere in viscous flow is given by this correlation[^11] (this could be an opportunity for improvement to the RELEASE model as liquid droplets and bubbles do not experience drag in the same way as solids, because there are internal flows that can dissipate some of that energy)
+Where $C_D$ is the drag coefficient, which for a solid sphere in viscous flow is given by this correlation[^11]

 $$ C_D = 0.4 + {24 \over Re} + {6 \over {1 - \sqrt{Re} } } $$